Hendrick Hopper House

-The Hendrick Hopper Homestead is a historic building located in Glen Rock, Bergen County, New Jersey, United States, and was built in the early 19th century.
+The Hendrick Hopper Homestead is located at 724 Ackerman Avenue in the borough of Glen Rock in Bergen County, New Jersey, United States.
+The historic stone house was built in the early 19th century.
 It was home to the Hopper Family and is located on the corner of Ackerman Avenue and Hillman Avenue.
-The site was added to the National Register of Historic Places in 1983.
+The site was added to the National Register of Historic Places on January 9, 1983, for its significance in architecture.
+It was listed as part of the Early Stone Houses of Bergen County Multiple Property Submission (MPS).
 This house is occupied by a family.

 A blue sign stands in front of the house that reads: